v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 2. In the left-hand navigation bar, under the **Support** group, select **New service request**.

-3. In the **Support Assistant** pane that appears, select the **Message** line at the bottom of the window (which currently displays **Message e.g. How do I install Office?**) and type the following message: **This is a test of the service request system; a call back is not needed.** When you are done, select the **Send message** arrow icon that appears below the message line.
+3. In the **Support Assistant** pane that appears, select the **Message** line at the bottom of the window (which currently displays **Example: Can't install Office**) and type the following message: **Can't install office**.

-4. This initiates an automated bot that asks a clarifying question and provides some optional answers that you can choose from.
-Select one of the answers to see how the automated bot responds.
+4. This provides self-help solutions with insights and recommended articles to assist with your request.
+Select one of the recommended articles.

 5. If you need further assistance and would like to speak to a Microsoft support agent, at the top of the window select the **headset** icon (the middle icon) to get help from one of the support agents.
 Select the **headset** icon now.